 Toxic shock syndrome is a rare and sometimes fatal complication of certain bacterial infections.
 It is most commonly caused by toxins produced by the Staphylococcus aureus (staph) bacteria.
 On some occasions, it is related to toxins from Streptococcus pyogenes or Group A streptococcus (strep).
 Yes, this is the same bacteria that can cause other infections like strep throat, impetigo or skin infection.
 On rare occasions, Clostridium Sordellii bacteria can also be a cause of toxic shock syndrome.

 TSS is a life-threatening condition caused by bacteria entering the bloodstream and releasing harmful toxins.
-Prompt recognition and treatment are crucial.
+Prompt recognition and urgent treatment are crucial.

 Who can get toxic shock syndrome (TSS)?